Rethinking the Learning Paradigm for Facial Expression Recognition: Proposed Methods

 where $\Delta {v} = |v_{1} - v_{2}| $, the threshold $\in$ [0,1).
 When $\Delta{v} > $ threshold, $C_i$ is a one-hot vector, where only the 1-th entry is 1.
-We treat it as the level of uncertainty and represent it with the top-2 rank label in the candidate label set. \cref{Algorithm} is the pseudo-code of our method, which would converge to a stable status along the training iterations.
-We specifically choose top-2, because we notice that the accuracy of most samples located in top-2 reaches 95\%.
+We treat it as the level of uncertainty and represent it with the top2 rank label in the candidate label set.
+Algorithm \ref{Algorithm} is the pseudo-code of our method, which would converge to a stable status along the training iterations.